 Researchers from the Reik laboratory at the Babraham Institute in Cambridge have achieved excellent results.
 Using the four Yamanaka reprogramming factors (OSKMs) they epigenetically rejuvenated human cells by 30 years.

 Previous experiments had failed in one element.
-While exposure of human cells to Yamanaka factors rejuvenates them, it induces pluripotency to turn them into stem cells, causing them to lose their cellular identities (and therefore function).
+While the exposure of human cells to Yamanaka factors rejuvenates them, it induces pluripotency to transform them into stem cells, causing them to lose their cellular identities (and therefore function).

 It's a long-standing problem.
 You need to expose your cells to these factors long enough to get the rejuvenation, but allowing them to retain their identity.

 There are four transcription factors: Oct4, Sox2, Klf4 and cMyc (OSKM).
 Using them reliably creates iPS cells, but can cause unwanted effects, some of which can lead to cells becoming cancerous.

 The researchers of this study they used an approach that exposed the cells to sufficient reprogramming factors to push them beyond the limit where they were considered somatic rather than stem cells.
 Just beyond.
 Fibroblasts that have been reprogrammed in this way have retained enough of their epigenetic cellular memory to become fibroblasts again.
 Researchers call this new method as transitional reprogramming in the ripening phase (MPTR).